 Practice Tip - The Pull

-With UNLOADED HOLSTERED GUN: (check and double-check your gun including looking into the chamber through the top of the slide, verifying there is no ammunition in the barrel before doing any practice)
+With UNLOADED HOLSTERED GUN: (check and double-check your gun including looking into the chamber through the top of the slide, verifying there is no ammunition in the barrel, no ammunition in the magazine and none in the room before doing any practice)

 Please see more information on safely practicing with your firearm in this article: Dry-fire Practice For The Woman Shooter